DStaquet/counting_sparql/README.md

     3) After this run the following command to build up the data and run the queries:
         ```bash
         $ ./benchmark_bsbm.sh
         ```
-    python build_parameters.py
-    ```
-    4) The user is now able to run the experiment

-The relevant queries are contained in the Queries/berlin_benchmark/ directory.
-When running the script with the above command, the given queries will execute, firstly with their incremental view maintenance approach and afterwards with the naive approach.
-The results will be written to the given output file.
+- In case this does not work, the commands in the shell script can be run manually.